 Frequently Asked Questions About Bioidentical Hormone Replacement Therapy

 Patients normally have a lot of questions before beginning a Bioidentical Hormone Replacement Therapy (BHRT) treatment plan.
 We’ve compiled a list of some of the most commonly asked questions to help get you started.
-If you have any additional questions, contact David Sloan, Ph.D., D.N.M.’s office in Durham today and we’ll do everything we can to get you the most accurate information possible.
+If you have any additional questions, contact David Sloan, Ph.D., D.N.M. at Sloan Natural Health Center in Whitby today and we’ll do everything we can to get you the most accurate information possible.

 Are Bioidentical Hormones Safe?